tharso03/Tharso-Rossiter---Data-Analysis-Portfolio/README.md

 This is a portfolio to show my skills in data analysis and modeling.

 I graduated with honous in Statistics from the  Universidade Federal de Pernambuco (UFPE), one of the best courses in Statistics in Brazil.
 In addition to theoretical knowledge, I also have experience in data analysis with R, Python, SQL and Power BI.
+At the moment, I work for a Brazilian startup named Digibee.

 You can view my CV [here](./CAETharsoRossiter.pdf).